-He said: Laurie Colwin.
+Laurie Colwin.
 Kate Hepburn.
 Fudgy brownies.
 Mine is a losing proposition, if I ever saw one.
 If one of us is going to get strung up in the public square and poked with the business end of sharp farm tools, it surely isn’t going to be Renee.
 But here goes.

 I enjoy beautiful words as much as the next cook.
 Maybe more, being a writer.
 I’ve banged my head against the wall countless times trying to find descriptive ways of explaining to you, dear readers, what a perfectly griddled pancake looks like or when onions are at a precise state of wilted-dom.
 But I’ve got to tell you, I like the division of church and state—or in this case, art and craft.